Beam-align: distributed user association for mmWave networks with multi-connectivity: Related work

-\paragraph{UA heuristics} Several learning-based UA heuristics are proposed in \cite{tatino2020learning} which do not assume perfect channel knowledge.
-Authors compare their proposals to two baseline (distributed) heuristics: connecting to all available BSs and connecting to as many BSs as necessary to satisfy the users' quality of service constraints.
+\textit{UA heuristics:} Several learning-based UA heuristics are proposed in \cite{tatino2020learning} which do not assume perfect channel knowledge.
+The authors compare their proposals to two baseline (distributed) heuristics: connecting to all available BSs and connecting to as many BSs as necessary to satisfy the users' quality-of-service constraints.
 Another study is \cite{gupta2021stability} which compares four simple distributed UA policies in a setting where users join and leave the network.
-They show that UA should be based on highest throughput.
-However, MC and beamforming are not taken into account.
+They show that UA should be based on the highest throughput.
+However, MC and beamforming are not considered.
 Three heuristics for UA are studied in \cite{mezzavilla2016mdp}: (1) connect to the least-loaded BS, (2) connect to the highest instantaneous rate, and (3) connect to the highest SNR.
 In this work, the authors showed that out of these three heuristics, the SNR-based approach performed best in terms of spectral efficiency.
-However, some of these UA schemes need knowledge of the entire network.
-Contrary to most of these works that only verify their results on very small instances, we aim to design a UA scheme that is scalable and performs well also in larger settings.
+However, some of these UA schemes require knowledge of the entire network.
+Contrary to most of these works that only verify their results on small instances, we aim to design a UA scheme that is scalable and performs well also in larger settings.
+Lastly, a framework for UA is proposed in \cite{paul2020boost} based on minimizing the transmission time and the power budget of a BS, by using a clustering algorithm to cluster users in the same beam.
+However, this research does not take into account the possibility for users to have MC. \newInfo{Several heuristics considering MC are proposed that optimize energy efficiency \cite{cai2021joint, jin2022toward} or throughput \cite{chen2023resource}}.
+However, unlike our study, these devised heuristics overlook beam directionality.

+In a nutshell, our work differs from the previous studies in that we investigate the optimal degree of \textit{dynamic} MC for mmWave networks with directional transmission, where users might have a different number of connections based on their data rate requirements.
+We provide an optimal UA scheme that is used to design a distributed heuristic that performs near-optimally with only $O(|\mathcal{U}|\log|\mathcal{U}|)$ complexity where $|\mathcal{U}|$ is the number of users in the network.